Fund Investing FAQs

 Q: How long is the fund investment term?

-Q: How much does it cost to purchase a share in the fund?
+Q: How much does it cost to purchase a share in one of the funds?

 Q: What’s the difference between Class A, B, and C shares?